ghoulsblade/love-pd-audio/README.md

 -----

 So far this lua module doesn't even need löve2d and can be used with pure lua.

+TODO: include pd-extended midi-sequencer, to enable direct midi playback without exporting to txt in pd-extended manually<br>
+TODO: include pd-extended ogg support, to use ogg instead of large wav files for entire tracks or similar<br>

 Interfacing directly into the love audio via sounddata in love 0.8.0 will not work properly due to lack of buffering/streaming api for runtime-generated audio-data.<br>
 Instead the love2d code for openal audio source with streaming will be used as basis, and a new openal-instance will be opened by the module, independent from löve, to avoid needing a modified love2d binary.<br>